golergka/golergka/israeli-pager-attack.md

 (j) animals or their carcasses.

-The pagers are communication devices used by combatants.
+ * The pagers are communication devices used by combatants.
 They don't fall into any of these categories.
+ * Some people, like [The Guardian](https://www.theguardian.com/commentisfree/2024/sep/18/the-guardian-view-on-israels-booby-trap-war-and-unacceptable), claim that this attack violates the treaty.
+This means that these people either cannot bother to read the very short wikipedia article (not even the treaty itself), or are intentionally lying.

 ## Conclusion